 Bear with me here because we’re going to jump back and answer FAQ #5 in just a second…

-With First Click attribution we’re going to attribute the conversion to the first marketing channel the website visitor clicked on.
+With First Click attribution, we’re going to attribute the conversion to the first marketing channel the website visitor clicked on.
 Let’s use the same exact example as above where the last click was an organic search result in Google.
-If the first click was last week on a Google AdWords ad, then that same sale would be attributed to Google AdWords.
+If the first click was last week on a Google ad, then that same sale would be attributed to Google Ads.

 Now you see why attribution is not so simple.
-And this leads us back to the question above, “Why do you need Google AdWords conversion tracking if you’re already using Google Analytics?”
+And this leads us back to the question above, “Why do you need Google Ads conversion tracking if you’re already using Google Analytics?”

 The answer is because you’ll get the full picture if you’re using both.
-By default, Google AdWords uses First Click attribution and Google Analytics uses Last Click attribution.
+By default, Google Ads uses First Click attribution and Google Analytics uses Last Click attribution.
 Plus, Google Analytics will give you more insight into the visitor behavior after clicking on your ads.
-For those two reasons I recommend using both tracking tools.
+For those two reasons, I recommend using both tracking tools.